Chetanchandra1994/File-format-converter-using-python/README.md

 o	Iterates over each dataset name (ds_name), prints a processing message, and calls file_converter to convert CSV files to JSON for each dataset.

 ## Summary:
-The code provided automates the conversion of multiple CSV files into JSON format based on predefined schemas (schemas.json).
+The above steps automates the conversion of multiple CSV files into JSON format based on predefined schemas (schemas.json).
 It handles file reading, schema-based column naming, conversion to JSON, and directory creation for output files.
 The process_files function serves as the entry point, orchestrating the conversion process for all datasets defined in schemas.json.